Report: Iowa teen’s starvation death was preventable

-DES MOINES, Iowa (AP) - An Iowa teenager who died of starvation in 2017 could have been saved if state social workers and contractors had been more thorough when they investigated the girl’s living conditions, a state watchdog said Tuesday.
+An Iowa teenager who died of starvation in 2017 could have been saved if state social workers and contractors had been more thorough when they investigated the girl’s living conditions, a state watchdog said Tuesday.

 The Iowa state ombudsman released its findings in the case of 16-year-old Sabrina Ray, who weighed just 56 pounds (25.4 kilograms) and was severely malnourished when authorities found her body at her home in Perry in May 2017.